canonical/cos-registration-server/README.md

 `export SECRET_KEY_DJANGO=$(make secretkey)`

-Additionally, we can expand the allowed hosts list by defining `ALLOWED_HOST_DJANGO`:
+We can expand the allowed hosts list:

 `export ALLOWED_HOST_DJANGO="cos-registration-server.com"`

+Additionally, we can provide a directory for the database:

+`export DATABASE_BASE_DIR_DJANGO="/var/lib"`

 `make install`